ylaboratory/MONTE-analysis/README.md

 uv sync --locked
 ```

-> [!NOTE]
-> MONTE is installed automatically from the GitHub repository when you initialize the environment.
-Because the repository includes pretrained models, installation may take some time.

 This command creates a virtual environment in `.venv` and installs the exact dependency versions recorded in `uv.lock`, including the MONTE package.

 If you use Jupyter through an editor such as VS Code, select the Python interpreter located in the `.venv` directory.